Ranger

-Ford’s Ranger was a top trim package of the big pickups and even the later Broncos up until 1982.
-Two sub-levels of trim were also made available during this era.
+The Ford Ranger was a top trim package of the big pickups and even the later Broncos until 1982.
+At minimum, the package added cloth and more padding to the seats, as well as extra brightwork throughout.
+Two sub-levels of trim were also available during this era.
 These were Ranger XLT, and Ranger Lariat.

-There was a relative wide variety of engines available for Ford’s new compact truck.
+Relatively, there was a wide variety of engines available for Ford’s new compact truck.
 Standard was a 2.0L SOHC 1bbl I4 making 73hp and 107 ft/lb of torque.
-The optional four cylinder was a 2.3L SOHC 1bbl I4 that made 82hp and 126ft/lb of torque.
+An optional four cylinder was a 2.3L SOHC 1bbl I4 that made 82hp and 126ft/lb of torque.

 The next step up the option chain was a 2.8L 2bbl V6.
 It made 115hp and 150ft/lb of torque.
 The V6 was based on an early Mercury Capri engine design from Ford of Germany.